acTechWorld/vue-onboarding-tour/README.md

 ### How does it work?

-1. **Setting the Cookie:** When `cookieStorage` is enabled, a cookie with the name `vue-tour-{tourId}` is created.
+1. **Setting the Cookie:** When `cookieStorage` is enabled, a cookie with the name `vue_product_tour_{tourId}` is created.
 The value of the cookie is a JSON object that stores the date the tour was completed.
 2. **Checking the Cookie:** On subsequent visits, the component checks if the cookie exists and whether the user has already completed the tour.
 If the cookie exists and is valid (not expired), the tour will not be shown again.
-3. **Expiration (Optional):** You can also set an expiration date for the cookie using the `endDate` prop.
-After this date, the cookie is no longer valid, and the tour will not be shown again to the user unless the cookie is cleared or the `endDate` is extended.
+3. **Expiration (Optional):** You can also set an expiration date for the tour.
+The `endDate` prop allows you to set an expiration date for the tour.
+After this date, the tour will not be shown again, even if the cookie is not present.
+Additionally, all cookies set by this component (such as those used for `cookieStorage`) will have an expiration date equal to this `endDate`.
+As a result, these cookies will be automatically cleared from the user's browser once the expiration date is reached.

 ### Cookie Format